 How to Decide Which College Is Best for You

 Some students want to find the perfect college.
 The truth is, there's no such thing.
-You can find many colleges where you'll be happy and get an excellent education.
+However, you can find many colleges where you'll be happy and get an excellent education.
 The college search is about exploring who you are and what you want and then finding colleges where you can meet your goals.
+If you want to know how to choose a college, we’re here to help.

 What College Should You Go to?